 At base, I’m wary of books purported to contain the “secret” to writing well—especially when it comes to fiction.
 Color me jaded from my years in screenwriting, when Syd Field’s Screenplay was often touted as the write-by-numbers solution to creating a blockbuster.
 What I learned from years of study and practice is that there’s a lot more to writing a great screenplay beyond a structure recipe.
 (That’s not to say reading Syd Field is a waste of time.
 Everyone learns writing differently, and his books might click for you.
 There’s a reason his books have been bestsellers.)

 The same goes for fiction.
 There are piles and piles of books and websites covering things to do—often couched as “rules”—to write The Great Novel.
 Many are quite interesting.
 I’ve read only a fraction of them cover-to-cover.
 Of the many I haven’t read, I’m sure some are absolutely fabulous.
 In good faith, I can only talk about the books I have read.
-Here, I highlight four books that, in my view, offer fiction authors helpful insights that can help them make their own writing better on their own terms.
+Here, I highlight four books that, in my view, offer fiction authors helpful ways they can make own writing better on their own terms.

 This book focuses on not on grammar, plot points, inciting incidents, etc. but on creating an emotional experience for the reader.